Hans Münch: Criminal proceedings (1998)

 The criminal proceedings against Münch were dropped in January 2000 due to "progressed dementia".
-One year later, Münch died.
+Münch died one year later.

 Documentary film participation (1999)

 Münch appeared in the documentary film Die letzten Tage, which was released in 1999 in the US as The Last Days and in Germany in March 2000.
 As a contemporary witness, he met and talked with camp survivor Renée Firestone, whose sister was murdered in Auschwitz during experiments with humans.
 A film review pointed out that the American version of the film made no clear indication that Münch suffered from Alzheimer's disease at this time.
 Only the credits of the film provided this information and then only in French.

 Proceedings and conviction in France (2000–2001)

 In 1998, Münch made derogatory statements about Roma and Sinti on the French radio programme France Inter, where he said that the Roma were "pathetic" and the gas chambers would have been the only solution for them.
 Münch was accused of "incitement of racial hatred".
 He did not take part in the court hearing.
 A medical expert opinion had certified him "psychologically disturbed".
 The acquittal was based on this expert opinion.
-The Agence France-Presse (AFP) reported on 7 May 2001 that the Paris appeal court had annulled the June 2000 acquittal.
+The Agence France-Presse (AFP) reported on 7 May 2001 that the Court of Appeal of Paris had annulled the June 2000 acquittal.

 In May 2001, Münch was convicted in Paris for "incitement of racial hatred" and "belittlement of crimes against humanity".
 The prosecutor demanded not the imprisonment of Münch but his release on license.
 Münch was found guilty, but due to his old age and his mental health, the Paris appeal court decided that the 89-year-old Münch should not serve out the sentence.
 As in the previous proceedings, Münch did not attend the court hearings.

 In September 2001, the French Radio rebroadcast the 1998 interview with Münch.
-Lawyers Without Borders, the International League against Racism and Anti-Semitism and the Union of Jewish Students in France lodged complaints.
+Lawyers Without Borders, the International League Against Racism and Anti-Semitism and the Union of French Jewish students lodged complaints.
 In 2002, all of the accused responsible staff members of the public-law broadcasting institution Radio France were acquitted of the accusation of assistance in incitement to race hatred.
 The reasoning of the court decision reads that all radio listeners would have understood that Münch's statements about Sinti and Roma and about NS-extermination camps were taken from the Nazi-propaganda.